EdisonLeeeee/GreatX/README.md

 # ⚔🛡 GraphWar: Arms Race in *Graph Adversarial Learning*

-The robustness of graph neural networks (GNNs) against adversarial attacks has gained increasing attention in last few years.
-While there are numerous (heuristic) approaches aimed at robustifying GNNs, there is always a newly devised stronger attack attempts to break them, leading to an arms race between attackers and defenders.
-To this end, GraphWar aims to provide easy implementations with unified interfaces to facilitate the research in Graph Adversarial Learning.

----
+> Know thy self, know thy enemy.
+A thousand battles, a thousand victories.
+>
+> 知己知彼，百战百胜。 ——《孙子兵法•谋攻篇》

+# 💨 News
+- May 27, 2022: GraphWar has been refactored with [PyTorch Geometric (PyG)](https://github.com/pyg-team/pytorch_geometric), the old code based on [DGL](https://www.dgl.ai) can be found [here](https://github.com/EdisonLeeeee/GraphWar/tree/dgl).
+GraphWar now has better flexibility and usability.
+We will soon release the first version of GraphWar, stay tuned!

 NOTE: GraphWar is still in the early stages and the API will likely continue to change.
 If you are interested in this project, don't hesitate to contact me or make a PR directly.

-# 💨 News
-- May 27, 2022: GraphWar has been refactored with [PyTorch Geometric (PyG)](https://github.com/pyg-team/pytorch_geometric), the old code based on DGL can be found [here](https://github.com/EdisonLeeeee/GraphWar/tree/dgl).
-GraphWar now has better flexibility and usability.
-We will soon release the first version GraphWar, stay tuned!

 # 🚀 Installation

-Please make sure you have installed [PyTorch](https://pytorch.org) and [PyTorch Geometric (PyG)](https://github.com/pyg-team/pytorch_geometric).
+Please make sure you have installed [PyTorch](https://pytorch.org) and [PyTorch Geometric (PyG)](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html).

 ```bash
 # Coming soon